HISTORY OF OZRINIĆ TRIBE

 OZRINIĆTRIBE DURING THE CRNOJEVIĆ DYNASTY

 The Ozrinić tribe perceive their flourishing as nobility during the rule of the Crnojević family.
 At that time, the Ozrinić tribe ruled a large space and were invited to all the festivities that the Crnojevics organized.
 If you look at the maps of Old Montenegro, you can see that the territory ruled by The Ozrinićs is larger than all the others.
 The nobleman Knez (Prince) Jovan Ozrinić has been mentioned in folk traditions since the time of Crnojević (source author Nebojša Drašković, book Čevsko Zaljuče i Donji Kraj sela u plemenu Ozrinića, 1999, p.22).
 The ruler of Montenegro, Ivan Crnojevic, in his charter from 1489, when listing the most important Montenegrin noblemen, also mentioned Vukota Ozrinić.
 The Charter is kept in the Cetinje Monastery (source Božidar Šekularac, Dukljansko zetske povelje, Titograd, 1987, p.215).
-Vukota Ozrinić is mentioned as a nobleman and in the charter of Crnojević on 26 June and November 1494. on the establishment of borders (source Božidar Šekularac, Dukljansko zetske povelje, Titograd, 1987, p.236).
+Vukota Ozrinić is mentioned as a nobleman in the charter of Crnojević on 26 June and November 1494. on the establishment of borders (source Božidar Šekularac, Dukljansko zetske povelje, Titograd, 1987, p.236).
 In one preserved document in the archives, Prince Jovan Ozrinić is mentioned.
 The nobleman Nikola Ozrinić is mentioned as a cocoon in the weddings of Crnojević in 1490.
-The Venetian Republic also gave the Ozrinićs the gubernatorial title by which the Ozrinić tribe gained the right to have power on its territory together with the Metropolitan.
+The Republic of Venice also gave the Ozrinićs the gubernatorial title by which the Ozrinić tribe gained the right to have power on its territory together with the Metropolitan.

 OZRINIĆ TRIBE DURING THE OTTOMAN EMPIRE AND THE REPUBLIC OF VENICE

-The most famous of all Ozrinić is Prince and Duke Dragoje ,,Dragoy” Ozrinić (1573-1659), who lived at the end of the 16th century and In the early 17th century.
+The most famous of all Ozrinić is Prince and Duke Dragoje,, Dragoy” Ozrinić (1573-1659), who lived at the end of the 16th century and In the early 17th century.
 He was the leader of the Ozrinić family.
 In this context, his name can be found in several documents kept in the archives of the cities of Kotor and Dubrovnik.
 In these archives, there are documents confirming that the people of Dubrovnik paid him for the safe passage of their caravans through the territory of Ozrinić.
 The archives also mention his brothers Zarija and Dragić.
 The titles he was addressed were the tribal captain, Duke, and Prince of Ozrinić Principality within the Katun Nahiya.
 The Katun nahiya was one of the provinces on the territory of present-day Montenegro.
 Interestingly, the Turks offered him the title of Spahiya, but he did not accept it, believing that in this way they wanted to buy him off.
 The title of Spahiya at that time was the highest title given by the Turks to someone in the territories they considered their own after the war campaigns.
-The first mention of Prince Dragoje Ozrinić is in the documents of the Cetinje Monastery in the records of donors, which has been kept since 1596. (source Dušan Vuksan, Book of founders and contributors of Cetinje monastery, records I-6, Cetinje, 1926).
+The first mention of Prince Dragoje Ozrinić is in the documents of the Cetinje Monastery in the records of donors, which have been kept since 1596. (source Dušan Vuksan, Book of founders and contributors of Cetinje monastery, records I-6, Cetinje, 1926).
 Petar Pejović wrote about Prince Dragoy as Prince Ozrinić in 1614 in the book Ozrinići, a tribe of old Montenegro, p.84.
 Duke Dragoje Ozrinić is mentioned in a letter from Turkish Ottoman Skadar Pasha in 1649 (source Branislav G. Nikolić, Chronicle of the Nikolic Brotherhood, Belgrade, 2013, p.80).
 The son of Dragoje Ozrinic, Prento Dragojev is on the XVII Century list of Dukes and Princes.
 In October 1649, they received a salary from the Venetian Republic for their contribution to the fight against the Turks.
 The Ozrinćs are also mentioned in the report of Giovanni Pasquilius dated 30.03.1643 on the diocese of the bishop residing in the monastery in Cetinje.
 (Source Of the Congregation for the Propaganda of the Faith in Rome on the Serbs 1622-1644) .
 Prince Ozrinić's "Conte Vigioravan Osgriginch" is mentioned in the document on the meeting of Montenegrin nobles on the occasion of the uprising against the Turks held on 15 March.
 July 1614 in the house of Prince Voj, father of Prince Marko ( source Luigi M. Ugolini, Pagine Di Storia Veneta, pages 26-36.

 Documento II, Maniera, et la volonta de gli SS.ri Illirici per liberarsi dalla tirannide turchesca e seguente.
 Nome delli deputati et delli assistenti della Simblea fatta li 15 di luglio 1614).